pcourant/react-modal-simple/README.md

 ![npm-typescript]
 [![License][github-license]][github-license-url]

-It is simple React modal dialog.
+It is simple React modal dialog which can be fully and easily customized

 [**Live Demo**](https://pcourant.github.io/react-modal-simple-customizable/)